BUTSpeechFIT/VBx/README.md

 Development 17.87\
 Evaluation 18.31

-In our submission to the challenge we used the weighted prediction error method (see papers below).\
+In our submission to the challenge we used the weighted prediction error method (see papers below).
 Processing the recordings with this method and this recipe we obtained:\
 Development 17.64\
 Evaluation 18.09

-All scores were obtained using the scoring tool provided by the organizers: https://github.com/nryant/dscore\
+All scores were obtained using the [scoring tool provided by the organizers](https://github.com/nryant/dscore).
 Due to some non-deterministic parts of the recipe, the obtained diarization outputs can slightly change from run to run.

-*T. Nakatani, T. Yoshioka, K. Kinoshita, M. Miyoshi, and B. H. Juang\
-*Speech dereverberation based on variance-normalized delayed linear prediction*\
+T. Nakatani, T. Yoshioka, K. Kinoshita, M. Miyoshi, and B. H. Juang: *Speech dereverberation based on variance-normalized delayed linear prediction*\
 and\
-*L. Drude, J. Heymann, C. Boeddeker, and R. Haeb-Umbach\
-*NARA-WPE: A Python package for weighted prediction error dereverberation in Numpy and Tensorflow for online and offline processing*
+L. Drude, J. Heymann, C. Boeddeker, and R. Haeb-Umbach: *NARA-WPE: A Python package for weighted prediction error dereverberation in Numpy and Tensorflow for online and offline processing*